 Why developers should collaborate with VR platform makers | Virtual Reality

-is still a fledgling industry, and it’s hard to make money on the relatively small installed base of VR headsets.
+Virtual is still a fledgling industry, and it’s hard to make money on the relatively small installed base of VR headsets.
 But that doesn’t bother Robin Hunicke, the CEO and cofounder of San Francisco-based indie game studio Funomena.

 It’s risky to go out so far on the leading edge, but Hunicke believes that it’s essential to creativity.
-And she believes that platform owners such as Oculus believe enough in creativity and diverse content, making it so that Funomena doesn’t take risks all on its own.
+And she believes that owners such as Oculus believe enough in creativity and diverse content, making it so that Funomena doesn’t take risks all on its own.

 Hunicke gave a talk at the last week’s Oculus Connect 5 event about hiring a diverse staff and fostering creativity in game development, and I interviewed her afterward.
 She is, after all, one of the veterans of both VR and games.
 Hunicke and programmer Martin Middleton founded Funomena in 2012.
 Before that, she was at Thatgamecompany and worked on the award-winning Journey.
 And she was at EA’s Maxis studio, working on MySims and Boom Blox.